nigelkelly/nigelkelly.github.io/dropbox-data-store-tutorial.md

 ![alt text](images/dropbox/datastores.png "Dropbox app key")

 There is only one final awkward task left.
 You need to enter in OAuth redirect URIs.
 This sounds a little cryptic but just means your website url address must be listed here so Dropbox knows your site.
 I developed this app using Google App Engine for my local web server.
-So my local web server was http://127.0.0.1:11080/ This will vary on the local web server you are using. **Note the ending slash / is required** See diagram below.
-It took me a while to work out why Dropbox did not recognise http://127.0.0.1:11080 This was very annoying and a bit too exacting for my tastes.
+So my local web server was http://127.0.0.1:11080/ .
+This will vary on the local web server you are using.
+Note the ending slash **/** is required.
+See diagram below.
+It took me a while to work out why Dropbox did not recognize http://127.0.0.1:11080 .
+This was very annoying and a bit too exacting for my tastes.
 We are scripting after all!

 ![alt text](images/dropbox/dropbox.png "Dropbox app setup")